currentsauce/currentsauce.github.io/_posts/2020-10-07-Restoration-of-turntable.markdown

 SmallImg="/blog_images/garrard/s22.jpg" max-width="300px"
 LargeImg="/blog_images/garrard/22.jpg"
 alt="My Setup"
-caption="This my setup, which is an Onkyo A-9211 Integrated Amplifier, with Q-Acoustic 2020i Bookshelf speakers on Soundstyle Z2 speaker stands."
+caption="This my setup, which is an Onkyo A-9211 Integrated Amplifier, with Q-Acoustic 2020i Bookshelf speakers on Soundstyle Z2 speaker stands.
+Need to get a cabinet though for the equipment!"
 %}